lgvelasco/Linkdictionary/README.md

 ##### By: Luis Guillermo Velasco & Carmen Oballe

 ## Refactor Branch
-Faster branch code was refactored using the following principles:
+Unknowingly, most of the principles were already followed when wiritng the code.
+Hence, there are not a lot of changes.
+Nevertheless the faster branch code was refactored using the following principles:
 * Meaningful names
 * Keep functions small
 * Avoid redundant commenting